kmieluu/SciKitLearnVSKeras/README.md

 ## Sci Kit Learn

 Scikit-learn is a Python package that is free to download and has use in machine learning.
-Featuring multiple algorithms, for example support vector machine, k-neighbours, random forests it also is useful while working in Python numerical and scientific libraries like NumPy and SciPy.
+It contains lots of common ideas and concepts in machine learning.
+Areas it fucuses on are: study of regression, classification, clustering, model selection, preprocessing, dimensionality reduction and more.

+K-means
+sklearn.cluster
+kmeans = KMeans(n_clusters=2, random_state=0,fit(x)

 KNeighborsClassifier implements learning which is based on the **k** nearest neighbors of each query point, where **k** is an integer value specified by the user